 MATHS 340 : Real and Complex Calculus

-The course is required for the applied mathematics pathway in the mathematics major.
 The major topics in the course are multivariate and complex calculus.
-These are important topics and other mathematics students and physics students will benefit from taking the course.
+The course is required for the applied mathematics pathway in the mathematics major, though other mathematics and physics students will benefit from studying these important topics.
 For students continuing on to a postgraduate degree in applied mathematics, most postgraduate courses in applied mathematics have a prerequisite of at least a B- in 340.
-The course has a prerequisite of MATHS 250.
-This is the minimum preparation for the course.
-Having passed other Stage II mathematics courses or related physics courses will enhance your preparation for 340.
+Having passed other Stage II mathematics courses or related physics courses, in addition to MATHS 250, will enhance your preparation for 340.

 Capabilities Developed in this Course